Gromarant/fullPokeApp/README.md

 2. Install dependencies
 > `npm install`

-This command creates a node_modules folder with all the dependencies that the project needs.
+This command creates a "node_modules" folder with all the dependencies that the project needs.

 <br>